 - Homeopathy: Also used for humans, homeopathy uses doses of natural substances to treat diseases.
 These natural substances would—in a healthy person—produce symptoms of the disease being treated.
 It functions similarly to an immunization; the greatest difference is that it uses natural substances, again trying to minimize any negative side effects.

-Some of these treatments you may be familiar with, others you may not be.
+Other holistic treatments include osteopathy, reiki, and the use of flower essences.
+Some of these treatments you may be familiar with, others you may not.
 It’s important to ask questions about anything you’re unsure of.
 A reputable, holistic veterinarian will take the time to address your concerns and explain the procedures and any associated risks.

 Questions to ask when dealing with an unfamiliar treatment: